gimattiolo/3sixd/README.md

 A flag can be used to stream the fraems after they have been stitched to a udp stream baed on input ip and port.
 If the output path is valid a video file gets encoded in real time and saved in the folder.
 You can use 'q' to quit the application, and 's' to save a screenshot

-The folder good_calibrations include the best calibation setting recovered so far.
+The folder good_calibrations include the best calibation settings recovered so far.